1991–92 New York Knicks season

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Ewing was selected for the 1992 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Starks participated in the NBA Slam Dunk Contest.
-Ewing also finished in fifth place in Most Valuable Player voting, while Riley finished in second place in Coach of the Year voting, behind Don Nelson of the Golden State Warriors.
+Ewing also finished in fifth place in Most Valuable Player voting, while Starks finished tied in fourth place in Sixth Man of the Year voting, and also finished tied in sixth place in Most Improved Player voting, and Riley finished in second place in Coach of the Year voting, behind Don Nelson of the Golden State Warriors.

+In the Eastern Conference First Round of the 1992 NBA playoffs, the Knicks faced off against the 5th–seeded Detroit Pistons, who were led by the All-Star trio of Isiah Thomas, Joe Dumars, and rebound-specialist Dennis Rodman.
+The Knicks took a 2–1 series lead before losing Game 4 to the Pistons on the road, 86–82 at The Palace of Auburn Hills.
+With the series tied at 2–2, the Knicks won Game 5 over the Pistons at home, 94–87 at Madison Square Garden to win in a hard-fought five-game series.

-In the Eastern Conference First Round of the 1992 NBA playoffs, the Knicks eliminated the Detroit Pistons in five games.
-In the Eastern Conference Semi-finals, the Knicks faced off against the defending NBA champion Chicago Bulls for the second straight year.
-The Knicks frustrated the Bulls and Michael Jordan with their physical play, winning Game 1 on the road, 94–89, and then winning Game 6 at home, 100–86 to tie the series at 3–3.
-However, the Knicks lost to the Bulls in seven games as the Bulls–Knicks rivalry was born.
-The Bulls would defeat the Portland Trail Blazers in six games in the 1992 NBA Finals, winning their second consecutive NBA championship.
+In the Eastern Conference Semi-finals, and for the second consecutive year, the team faced off against the top–seeded, and defending NBA champion Chicago Bulls, who won the Central Division title, and were led by the trio of All-Star guard, and Most Valuable Player of the Year, Michael Jordan, All-Star forward Scottie Pippen, and Horace Grant.
+The Knicks frustrated the Bulls with their physical play, winning Game 1 on the road, 94–89 at the Chicago Stadium, but then lost the next two games.
+With the Bulls holding a 3–2 series lead, the Knicks managed to win Game 6 at Madison Square Garden, 100–86 to tie the series at 3–3.
+However, the Knicks lost Game 7 to the Bulls at the Chicago Stadium, 110–81, thus losing in a hard-fought seven-game series, as the Bulls–Knicks rivalry was born.
+The Bulls would go on to defeat the Portland Trail Blazers in six games in the 1992 NBA Finals, winning their second consecutive NBA championship.